deawyk/deawyk.github.io/index.md

 My favorite pieces of writing: [Self-Optimization](https://www.theguardian.com/news/2019/aug/02/athleisure-barre-kale-tyranny-ideal-woman-labour), [The High Is Always the Pain...](https://themorningnews.org/article/the-high-is-always-the-pain-and-the-pain-is-always-the-high), [How to Do What You Love](http://www.paulgraham.com/love.html).

-Help me on my quest to meet 50 new people this year by clicking [Here](https://calendly.com/deaw/coffee)!
+Help me on my quest of meeting 52 new people this year [here](https://calendly.com/deaw/coffee)!
 </div>